drsdre/yii2-rethinkdb/docs/guide/topics-debug.md

-Using the MongoDB DebugPanel
+Using the RethinkDB DebugPanel
 ============================

-The yii2 MongoDB extensions provides a debug panel that can be integrated with the yii debug module and shows the executed MongoDB queries.
+The yii2 RethinkDB extensions provides a debug panel that can be integrated with the yii debug module and shows the executed RethinkDB queries.

 Add the following to you application config to enable it (if you already have the debug module enabled, it is sufficient to just add the panels configuration):